tailhook/vagga/docs/examples/misc/firefox.rst

 Firefox Browser
 ===============

-To run firefox, or any other GUI application, there are some extra steps involved to setup a display.
+To run firefox or any other GUI application there are some extra steps involved to setup a display.

-The ``/tmp/.X11-unix/`` director should be mounted in the container.
+The ``/tmp/.X11-unix/`` directory should be mounted in the container.
 This can be accomplished by making it available to vagga under the name ``X11`` by writing the following lines in your global configuration ``~/.vagga.yaml``::